Peggy Shippen: Espionage between the Arnolds and Major John André

 As a newlywed, Peggy may have had contact with her "dear friend" Major André, who had become General Clinton's spy chief.
 She and Arnold also had close friends who were either actively Loyalist or sympathetic to that cause.
 Some historians believe that Peggy Shippen instigated the correspondence between Arnold and André and sent military secrets to the British before her wedding.
 Other suspects in Arnold's subsequent espionage ring with André were Loyalists Rev. Jonathan Odell and Joseph Stansbury.

 Arnold hired Joseph Stansbury to initiate communications in May 1779, offering his services to the British not long after he married.
 General Clinton gave Major André orders to pursue the possibility, and secret communications began between André and Arnold.
 The messages that they exchanged were sometimes transmitted through Peggy's actions; letters written in her hand also include coded communications written by Benedict Arnold in invisible ink.

 Enraged by his treatment in Philadelphia, General Arnold resigned his command there in March 1779.
 Pursuant to the secret communications with the British, he sought and obtained the command of West Point, a critical American defense post in the highlands of the Hudson River.
 Peggy and their infant son Edward Shippen Arnold (born 19 Mar 1780) joined him there in a home on the Hudson two miles south of West Point.
 General Arnold systematically weakened the defenses of West Point with the intent of making it easier for the British to capture.

 On Thursday, September 21, 1780, General Arnold met with André on the shores of the Hudson River and gave him documents and maps about the fortifications at West Point in anticipation of the British capture of that site.
 On Saturday, September 23, André was arrested as he rode towards British territory, the documents were discovered, and the plot was exposed.
-On Monday, September 25, Arnold received a note announcing André's capture and possession of treasonous papers and maps.
-That same morning, General George Washington was planning to meet Arnold at his home, two miles south of West Point.
-Arnold first dashed upstairs to Peggy, then fled, eventually reaching HMS Vulture on the Hudson River.